 To apply, go to ccbcmd.edu/apply and complete the CCBC Non-Credit Workforce Training Certificate application.
 An email will then be sent with program information and any additional requirements necessary to apply for the program.

 Open Entry – No screening or documentation required.

 Prior Learning Assessment

 This program has potential options for waiving select courses based on demonstrated portfolio and/or prior occupational learning.
 A maximum of 28 program hours may be earned from prior learning.

 Program Course Sequence

 The cost for the student to take the Certified Logistics Associate (CLA) exam once is included as part of the Certified Logistics Associate course.
 Repeat testing requires an additional fee of approximately $125.00 each for the CLA exam.

 The physical duties of working in the logistics field vary by position.
 All positions require attention to detail and dependability.
 They may involve walking, pushing, pulling, lifting, and carrying objects in the case of laborers, freight stockers, and material movers.
 Skills include active listening, critical thinking, and monitoring.
 A clerk position may involve any of these physical activities but also sitting or standing for long periods of time.
 Skills include reading comprehension, active listening, critical thinking, and time management.

-Logistics Coordinator; Logistics Manager; Logistics Supervisor; Logistics Technician
+Forklift Operator, Logistics Coordinator; Logistics Manager; Logistics Supervisor; and Logistics Technician